Site-to-Site VPN Overview

 Oracle Cloud Infrastructure supports only the tunnel mode for IPSec VPNs.

-Each Oracle IPSec VPN consists of multiple redundant IPSec tunnels.
+Each Oracle IPSec connection consists of multiple redundant IPSec tunnels.
 For a given tunnel, you can use either Border Gateway Protocol (BGP) dynamic routing or static routing to route that tunnel's traffic.
 More details about routing follow.

 - Public internet lines are used to transmit data, so dedicated, expensive lease lines from one site to another aren't necessary.